Integral points on symmetric affine cubic surfaces: Smooth cubic surfaces

 \section{Smooth cubic surfaces}

-We describe how to calculate the first Galois cohomology group for $\Pic(\bar{X})$ where $X$ is a smooth cubic surface over a field $k$ of characteristic not equal to 2.
-In the specific case where $X$ is defined over a number field $L$ and everywhere locally soluble, by the Hochschild-Serre spectral sequence we get an exact sequence which gives an isomorphism
+We describe how to calculate the first Galois cohomology group for $\Pic(\bar{X})$ where $X$ is a smooth cubic surface over a field $k$ of characteristic not equal to 2 and 3.
+In the specific case where $X$ is defined over a number field $L$ and everywhere locally soluble, by the Hochschild-Serre spectral sequence and the fact $\HH^{3}(L,L^{*})=0$ we get an exact sequence which gives an isomorphism